emsaldarriaga/emsaldarriaga/src/posts/2021-10-05-latin-america.md

 title: Latin America
 date: '2021-10-05'
 excerpt: >-
-  This is a list of projects I am involved in that focus on Latin America.
+  List of ongoing projects that focus on Latin American countries.
 coverImage: img3.jpeg
 ---
 1. Impact of COVID-19 in healthcare access and quality among patients diagnosed with Down Syndrome in Peru.